Summer Harbor Guide

 - more in outdoors & recreation/

 New York City may be renowned for its inland attractions, but the stunning breadth and grandeur of its surrounding waterways should also not be missed—especially during the warmer months of summer.
-The easy accessibility and gentle, steady winds of New York Harbor (which first made the City a center of shipping commerce) create the ideal conditions for city-dwelling seafarers and landlubbers alike to connect with the open water.
+The easy accessibility and gentle, steady winds of New York Harbor (which first made the City a center of shipping commerce) create the ideal conditions for local seafarers and landlubbers alike to connect with the open water.

 Day One: West Side